mwstarbuck/simple-survivor/README.md

 ## Rules
 Player Info---
 Life:  ...You start with 10 life points.
-When you reach 0 life point you are dead and the game is over.
+When you reach 0 life points, you are dead and the game is over.

 Hunger: ...You start with 12 hunger points.
 This simulates a number of days you can go without food and still be functional.
-The lower you're hunger points the hungrier you are and the more it affects your life.
+The lower your hunger points the hungrier you are and the more it affects your life.

 Thirst: ...You start with 5 thirst points.
 This simulates a number of days you can go without water and still be alive.
-The lower you're thirst points the thirstier you are and the more it affects your life.
+The lower your thirst points the thirstier you are and the more it affects your life.

 Food: ...This a measure of the amount of food you need to forage to maintain your current hunger level.
 A level of one means you have met the days needs.